jkrLab/HiHiC/README.md

-2. Process mapped reads into a Hi-C contact map.
+### Step 2.
+Process mapped reads into a Hi-C contact map.

 * Down-sample reads and generate a Hi-C contact map.